 Content in the NHS Go apps is primarily sourced from the NHS Choices health information database, and has been specifically curated by medical professionals in a bid to make it more youth-friendly, and specific.
 To deliver a highly-responsive app, SOHO developed a repurposable middleware server and API to cache, crunch and combine a range of further data-sources in addition.
 An easily-updatable, maintainable app is the result.

-Data from across NHS products was brought together, sometimes for the first time, and normalised in an open-format; thousands of pieces of health information were categorised and culled into a data structure more readily understood and practically useful to young people than the raw data feed of NHS Choices; and the results have been clear.
+Data from across NHS products was brought together, sometimes for the first time, and normalised in an open-format; thousands of pieces of health information have been categorised and culled into a data structure more readily understood and easily useful to young people than the raw data feed of NHS Choices; and the results have been clear.

 NHS Go has been downloaded more than 75,000 times to date, and has cut across youth demographics to reach a range of traditionally hard-to-access young people.
 To achieve this, SOHO multi-variate tested ads across Facebook, Instagram, Google AdWords, Twitter, Apple App Store Search, and Snapchat.
 Through SOHO’s process of ongoing optimisation cost-per-installs were reduced to as little as <40-pence.
 Significant attention was also received from the British YouTuber community, with a range of influencers creating NHS Go-branded content and promoting the app to their audiences across social media.